 Monroe names 2 finalists for city manager's position

 Dec.
-5—MONROE — City Council has narrowed its choice to become the city's next city manager, the Journal-News has learned.
+6—MONROE — City Council has narrowed its choice to become the city's next city manager, the Journal-News has learned.

 There were 19 applicants and, following the vetting process by Management Advisory Group, seven applicants were interviewed by City Council.